Nik Bonaddio

-Nik Bonaddio is an American Internet entrepreneur best known for founding and serving as the CEO of the popular sports analytics site numberFire.
+Nik Bonaddio is an American Internet entrepreneur, and founder and CEO of the sports analytics site numberFire.
 In 2017, he was named Chief Product Officer at FanDuel, who acquired numberFire in September 2015.

 Career

 After graduation, Bonaddio began work at Yahoo! as a software engineer.
 Bonaddio founded numberFire in 2009, after a successful appearance on ABC's Who Wants to Be a Millionaire with Regis Philbin.
 During the show's 10th anniversary run, Bonaddio won $100,000, which was then used to found numberFire.

 Since its founding, numberFire has grown to over 600,000 subscribers and has gained recognition in the marketplace for accurate predictions, including correctly predicting winners of the Super Bowl and the NCAA Men's Division I Basketball Championship.

 numberFire was purchased by FanDuel in September 2015.
 Terms were not disclosed.

 After spending three years as the Chief Product Officer at FanDuel, Bonaddio left in 2020 to start BigBrain, an online gaming company.